Gaslighting VS Lying: 7 Differences You Should Understand

 Share this:

-Understanding gaslighting vs lying differences is key when dealing with individuals in our lives who lie and try to manipulate us.
+Understanding the differences between gaslighting and lying is critical when dealing with individuals who lie and try to manipulate us.
 Unfortunately, the person could be a parent, romantic partner, grown child, boss, or friend.

 The knowledge you gain here can be applied in all relationships and day-to-day interactions and may save you from getting duped, scammed, misled, hurt, and betrayed.
 You’re also able to avoid or manage relationships with individuals who practice these toxic behaviors.

-They include pathological liars, narcissists, and sociopaths, who all have a tendency to manipulate and exploit good-natured or vulnerable people.
-Overall, differentiating between the two concepts can help protect your mental and emotional well-being and keep you out of harm’s way.
+They include pathological liars, narcissists, and sociopaths, who all tend to manipulate and exploit good-natured or vulnerable people.
+Differentiating between the two concepts can help protect your mental and emotional well-being and keep you out of harm’s way.

 Let’s continue with the definitions of gaslighting and lying.
-This will help you appreciate the distinctive differences between these harmful habits later on.
+This will help you appreciate these harmful habits' distinctive differences later.

 What Is Gaslighting?

 Gaslighting‘ is a term psychologists use to describe a psychological tactic a person (the gaslighter) uses to manipulate and sow doubt in others.
 It often involves other tactics, such as lying and denying, to control how someone (the gaslightee) thinks and feels.
-The gaslighter is able to get the gaslightee to act according if they believe what they’re being told.
+The gaslighter can get the gaslighted to act according to whether they believe what they’re being told.

 The person doing the gaslighting is usually in a position of power, such as a boss, and uses the strategy to keep you under their control.